JaideepPrasad/Data-Science/NLP/Cosine Similarity/README.md

 #### Word2vec:
    - store characters in each name
-   - store character occurances for each name
+   - store character occurences for each name
    - calculate magnitude of name

 #### Cosine_similarity: